microsoft/AirSim/docs/azure.md

 - Follow the steps in the previous section to connect via `Remote - SSH`
 - In the *Remote Explorer*, add the port `41451` as a forwarded port to localhost
+- Either clone this repository locally and open *just the `azure` folder* in Visual Studio Code, or create a brand new repository, clone it and copy the contents of the `azure` folder from this repository in it.
 - Either run the `Start AirSim` task or manually start the AirSim binary in the VM
-- Open this repository locally in Visual Studio Code
 - Run `pip install -r requirements.txt` inside the `app` directory
 - Open the `multirotor.py` file inside the `app` directory
 - Start debugging with Python

 ## Running with Docker
 Once both the AirSim environment and the Python application are ready, you can package everything as a Docker image.
-This sample project is already prepared to run a prebuilt AirSim binary and Python code using Docker.
+The sample project inside the `azure` directory is already prepared to run a prebuilt AirSim binary and Python code using Docker.

 This would be a perfect scenario when you want to run the simulation at scale.
 For instance, you could have several different configurations for the same simulation and execute them in a parallel, unattended way using a Docker image on Azure Container Services